 This video provides an overview of Blaze architecture and components.
 It also discusses the Blaze configuration, Logs location, and collection common issues, and troubleshooting tips.

-This webinar is going to describe on the ephemeral cluster task available in Informatica’s DEI product.
+This webinar is going to describe the ephemeral cluster task available in Informatica’s DEI product.
 It gives an overview of this feature and how it works with cloud ecosystems like Azure, AWS, etc.

 Informatica is constantly innovating tools/systems to help you leverage the full capabilities of our products.
 This section will provide you the list of all such tools supporting DEI products.